I Am Your Daughter

 All of the following experiences are my own, or have occurred to a close family member or friend.

-To the thirty-five year old supervisor and father of two who winked every time he passed my desk and sent me a “thinking about you” message, I am your daughter.
+To the thirty-five year old supervisor and father of two who winked every time he passed my desk and sent me a “thinking about you” message on LinkedIn last month, I am your daughter.

-To the married coward who filmed my breasts on a metro ride to work, I am your daughter.
+To the married man who filmed my breasts on a metro ride to work during my very first internship, I am your daughter.

 To the forty year old plumber working in my apartment who drunk texts me at night, I am your daughter.